ZephyrTransport/zephyr-website/industry-contributor-award.md

 subTitle: "Nominations"
 ---

-**Nominations for the 2022 Outstanding Industry Contributor Award closed on Nov.
-11th 2021**
+**The 2022 Outstandig Industry Contributor Award was presented on March 10, 2022**

 ## Award Description